An Exploratory Peru Ride

 Farming techniques are still primitive for the most part and we saw wooden plows being pulled by bulls.
 The local people were always welcoming and one group of farm workers invited us to join them for lunch.
 They were sitting around a huge pile of boiled potatoes which they were peeling and eating.
 We ate a few potatoes with these friendly people, and then ate our own sandwiches a half hour later.

-We found the trip to Machu Picchu to be a highlight of the trip.
+We found the visit to Machu Picchu to be a highlight of the trip.
 I have never seen a place which I found so awe inspiring.
 Access is very difficult and it is easy to understand why it was not rediscovered until 1911.
 The town was perched on top of a mountain with the river gorge winding 3,000 ft. below.
 Higher peaks surround it.
 The ruins themselves attest to the strength, determination and engineering ability of the society.
 The stone work is amazing and some of the building blocks weigh many tons.
 They are so meticulously shaped that they fit together tightly without need for mortar.
 A visit to this spot is a powerful spiritual experience.

 At the end of our Peru ride we spent an afternoon in Lima where there are a number of museums.
 We only had time for the Museo del Oro which we found interesting beyond our wildest expectations and several hours there are well spent.
 It gave us many insights into the Inca civilization and the far more ancient civilizations which preceded them.